codio-content/HTML_and_CSS-CSS/.guides/content/Web-fonts-94a6.md

-Nowadays people are used to have very sophisticated fonts in webpages.
-As these fonts are not available on everyone's computers, they have to be loaded by the browser from the internet when the page displays.
+Nowadays people are used to having very sophisticated fonts in webpages.
+As these fonts are not always available on everyone’s computers, they have to be loaded by the browser from the internet when the page displays.

 Until recently using webfonts was a very tedious process.
 It involved choosing which subset of the font to use, converting it in various formats for the different browsers, then referencing them in a stylesheet and finally using them.

 Recently, Companies simplified this process for us by creating catalogs of pre-made webfonts.
-Particularely Google has a catalog of free webfonts that anyone can use in their webpages (Normal fonts are often expensive and have restrictive licences).
+Particularly Google has a catalog of free webfonts that anyone can use in their webpages (Normal fonts are often expensive and have restrictive licences).

 In order to use a google webfont, there are 2 steps :